Characters: Avatar: The Last Airbender: The Fire Nation

 - The Ace: With shades of a Broken Ace.
 Iroh's fire bending rivals Ozai's for strongest in the world and he possesses far more martial ability than him as well, to the point where he was seen as the clear choice for a successor by their father.
 However, his son's death caused him to have a breakdown and become reduced to a shell of his former self... but ultimately caused him to rethink things and become not only a better person, but arguably even stronger than he was before.
 He's also one of the most charismatic, personable and intelligent characters in the entire series.

-- Acrofatic: Season 1 and 2 he's a tubby guy that is nonetheless agile and combat capable.
+- Acrofatic: During Seasons 1 and 2, he's a tubby guy who is nonetheless agile and combat capable.
+He successfully hits Azula with his belly by jumping at her.

 - Action Dad: He was this back when he was a General and his son Lu Ten was alive.